jioh-kim/car-control-game/README.md

 # car-control-game
 ARM assembly driving game coded in C

+- All in one file due to CPUlator constraints
 - Final Project for ECE243 - Computer Organization
 - To translate into the machine code: https://cpulator.01xz.net/?sys=arm-de1soc
 - To play: Load the .c file into CPUlator, key inputs go into "PS/2 keyboard" (Address: FF200100)